 Rhubarb Raspberry Linzer Torte

-This fresh and tasty tart-like dessert shared with us by Laurie Anderson of the Shelburne Inn is every bit as delicious as it looks - and it looks amazing!
+This fresh and tasty tart-like dessert shared with us by Laurie Anderson of China Beach Retreat is every bit as delicious as it looks - and it looks amazing!

 - ¾ cup unsalted butter at room temperature